jessaustin/jade-var-matter/readme.md

 [modules](https://github.com/lmtm/gulp-front-matter) can parse YAML and [other stuff](https://github.com/jsantell/node-json-front-matter) from Markdown text.
 What if you're using [Jade](http://jade-lang.com/) instead?
-You can't just plunk some YAML on the front, but fortunately you don't need to!
+You can't just chuck some YAML at the top, but fortunately you don't need to!
 All the file-specific variables you're using in your Jade file are already there, in regular old javascript `var`s: